ZhuangLab/storm-analysis/doc/source/install.rst

   $ cd storm-analysis/storm_analysis/test
   $ pytest

-.. note:: Due to issues with creating pickle files that are compatible across multiple OSs and versions of Python some of the tests may fail on Windows.
-They are all expected to pass on Linux.
+.. note:: Due to issues with creating pickle files that are compatible between Python2
+	  Python3 all of the tests that involve pickles (Spliner mostly) are skipped on Python2.

 Also
 ----

 If you are modifying the code in the storm-analysis project you may find it more convenient to add a .pth file to your pythonX.Y/site-packages directory.
 Then you won't have to run ``python setup.py install`` after every change.